Trump tells aides he supports second round of stimulus checks, but White House divisions remain

 The White House is looking at another stimulus package in part because the coronavirus pandemic is expected to be a long-term drag on the U.S. economy.
 The Federal Reserve and Congressional Budget Office have both projected that unemployment could remain as high as 10 percent for the rest of the year.
 Many economists say the $1,200 checks and the increase in unemployment benefits helped shield low-income Americans, with one study finding poverty dropped in April, despite the economic contraction, because of the massive infusion of government cash.

-Democrats have called for the stimulus checks to be bigger and criticized the original plan for not sending payments to undocumented immigrants.
+Democrats have called for the stimulus checks to be bigger and criticized the March law for not sending payments to undocumented immigrants.
 They have largely unified behind the idea that the payments quickly got money to people in need.

 “The Economic Impact Payments proved to be a very effective way to get people money given our rickety administrative systems,” said Matt Bruenig, founder of the People’s Policy Project, a left-leaning think tank.
 “Given that the public health and economic crisis has not yet abated, another round of these payments would be a good idea.”